PublicI/actblue-analysis/README.md

 ## Why did we do this?

 What does it mean when one organization raises $2 billion for democrats?
-The Center for Public Integrity set out to answer that question.
+The Center set out to answer that question.

 ## How did we do it?